kordis-leitstelle/kordis/README.md

 ## For Users

-If you want to use Kordis, <a href="mailto:infor@kordis-leitstelle.de">please reach out to us</a>.
+If you want to use Kordis, <a href="mailto:info@kordis-leitstelle.de">please reach out to us</a>.
 You can also self-host Kordis, please keep the
 <a href="#license">license</a> in mind.
 To self-host you manually have to set up
 the [Kordis Landscape](docs/landscape.md) or adapt the codebase to your needs.